Vovkiv/extension-manager/po/README.md

 1. If you haven't already install [GNOME Builder](https://apps.gnome.org/Builder/), install it now.
 2. Open GNOME Builder.
 3. Click on button at the bottom of window `Select a Folder...` and pick folder with Extension Manager source [that we cloned before](#how-to-add-new-translation).
 ![](screenshots/_5.png)
 4. In top-center, click on button with `triangle pointing down`.
 ![](screenshots/_6.png)
 5. In opened menu pick `Rebuild`.
 ![](screenshots/_7.png)
 6. Wait until you get `Build succeeded` in upper-center text box.
 ![](screenshots/_8.png)
 7. Click on button with `triangle pointing down` in upper-center.
 ![](screenshots/_9.png)
 8. In opened menu pick `Install`.
 ![](screenshots/_10.png)
 9. Open `New Runtime Terminal`.

 	With `Ctrl+Alt+T` shortcut or click `+` button in top-left corner and pick `New Runtime Terminal`.
 ![](screenshots/_11.png)
 ![](screenshots/_12.png)

 10. In opened terminal, you need to force locale that you want to test.
 Usually, it will match locale name of your `po` file or it might require to specify your regional code.
 For example, to force application in Ukrainian language, you need to type:
 ```bash
 LC_ALL=uk_UA.UTF-8
 ```
 Where you need to replace `uk_UA` with your desired locale.

 You can learn more about locales [here](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html).
 ![](screenshots/_13.png)
 11. Run `extension-manager` to run Extension Manager, which would use locale that you want to test.
 ![](screenshots/_14.png)

 Once you have finished your changes, you need to refresh the application so it will apply changes to translation.
-To do so:

 1. Stop current running Extension Manager with `Ctrl+C` in terminal or simply close Extension Manager window.
 2. Then click on button on `top-center` with `triangle pointing down` in GNOME Builder.
 ![](screenshots/_15.png)
 3. In opened menu pick `Rebuild`.
 ![](screenshots/_16.png)
 4. Wait until GNOME Builder rebuild Extension Manager.
 ![](screenshots/_17.png)
 5. Now close this terminal with:
 ```bash
 exit
 ```
 Or just click `cross symbol` on tab with this terminal.
 ![](screenshots/_18.png)
 6. After that, repeat instructions from [How to test translation](#how-to-test-translation) section, starting from step 7.
 Do this every time, when you do some changes to `po` file to see them in Extension Manager.